k-Dimensional Agreement in Multiagent Systems: Introduction

-{\bf Related work.} The agreement problem studied in this work stems from that of consensus.
-Because of their centrality, consensus algorithms have been extensively studied in the literature.
-A list of representative topics (necessarily incomplete) includes: sufficient and/or necessary conditions to reach a consensus~\cite{JNT:84,AJ-JL-ASM:02,RO-RM:04,MC-ASM-BDOA:06,WR-RB:05,JMH-JNT:13}, time delays~\cite{MC-ASM-BDOA:06}, consensus with linear objective maps~\cite{XC-MB-TB:15}, the use of the alternating direction method of multipliers (ADMM)~\cite{schizas2007consensus,boyd2011distributed,erseghe2011fast}, convergence rates~\cite{AO-JNT:07,LX-SB:04}, and robustness investigations~\cite{DD-NL-SP-ES-WW:86,AK-BT-TB:13}.
-Differently from constrained consensus problems~\cite{AN-AO-PP:10,FM:20}, where the agents' states must satisfy agent-dependent constraints during transients and the asymptotic value lies in the intersection of the constraint sets, in our setting the values are instead constrained at convergence, and thus state of the agents may not converge to identical values.
-In Pareto optimal distributed optimization~\cite{JC-AS:13}, the group of agents cooperatively seeks to determine the minimizer of a cost function that depends on agent-dependent decision variables.
-Clustering-based consensus~\cite{SA-IS-SM-DN:17,WL-HD:09,GB-AC-ML-GM:15-cdc} is a closely-related problem where the states of agents in the same cluster of the graph converge to identical values, while inter-cluster states can differ.
+{\bf Related work.} The problem studied in this work is closely related to that of consensus.
+Consensus algorithms have been extensively studied in the literature.
+A list of representative topics (necessarily incomplete) includes: sufficient and/or necessary conditions for consensus~\cite{JNT:84,AJ-JL-ASM:02,RO-RM:04,MC-ASM-BDOA:06,WR-RB:05,JMH-JNT:13}, convergence rates~\cite{AO-JNT:07,LX-SB:04}, and robustness investigations~\cite{DD-NL-SP-ES-WW:86}.
+In contrast with constrained consensus problems~\cite{AN-AO-PP:10,FM:20} (where the agents' states must satisfy agent-dependent constraints during transients, but the desired asymptotic value is unconstrained), in our setting the values are instead constrained at convergence, and thus \textit{the agents' states do not coincide} in general.
+Clustering-based consensus~\cite{SA-IS-SM-DN:17,WL-HD:09,GB-AC-ML-GM:15-cdc} is a closely related problem where the states of agents in the same graph cluster converge to identical values, while inter-cluster states can differ.
 Differently from this setting, which is obtained by using weakly-connected communication graphs to separate the state of different communities, here we are interested in cases where the asymptotic state of each agent depends on every other agent in the network.
-To the best of our knowledge, agreement problems exhibiting this dependence where the agents' states do not converge to identical values have not been studied.
-A relevant exception is the problem of scaled consensus considered in~\cite{SR:15}, where agents agree on subspaces of dimension $k=1$.
-In this paper, we tackle the more general problem $k \geq 1$; as shown shortly below, the extension to $k > 1$ is non-trivial since standard assumptions made for consensus are not sufficient to guarantee agreement (see Example~\ref{ex:agreementNotPossible}).
+To the best of our knowledge, the agreement problem proposed here has not been considered before in the literature.
+A relevant contribution is that of scaled consensus~\cite{SR:15}, which can be seen as a special case of the agreement problem studied here, obtained by letting $k=1.$ As shown shortly below, the extension to $k > 1$ is non-trivial as standard assumptions made for consensus are inadequate, see the discussion in Example~\ref{ex:agreementNotPossible}.